-Lofoten in Summer: What to Expect, Weather & Packing Tips
+Lofoten in Summer: Weather, What to Expect & Travel Tips

-Visiting Lofoten Islands in Northern Norway in summer and wondering what to expect?
+Visiting the Lofoten Islands in Northern Norway in summer and wondering what to expect?

 What is the weather like in June, July, or August?
 How busy is it?
 What are the best things to do in the summer months?
-What clothes to wear?
-What to pack?
+What should you know before planning a summer trip?

-In this guide, you can find answers to all these questions as well as our experience-based tips for traveling to the Loften Islands in the summer.
-Take a look!
+In this guide, you’ll find answers to all these questions, as well as our experience-based tips for traveling to the Lofoten Islands in the summer months.

 Reine in Lofoten in summer